brentwalther/brentwalther.github.io/_posts/2019-02-28-denzel-curry-imperial-review.md

 ---
-tags: ["albumreview"]
-heroimage: denzel_curry_imperial_300x300.jpg
 album: Imperial
 artist: Denzel Curry
+heroimage: denzel_curry_imperial_300x300.jpg
+rating: 5
 ratingword: Fire!
-rating: 5
+tags:
+- albumreview
 ---
 I'd heard tracks from this album before but couldn't remember if I had listened to it entirely so I decided to give it a listen.
 One turned into two.
 This album is very strong in beats, lyrics, variety, and content.
 Denzel comes off pretty